Do you know how many people the Bible says were raised from the dead on Easter weekend?

 Now I know what some of you are thinking.
 The zombie flash mob (a.k.a.
 “The Thriller in the Levant”) at the beginning of this article sticks out like a sore thumb for so many reasons that even the conservative scholars and theologians can’t conjure a good explanation.
 But these other two examples could be explained away by simply saying, “Hey, people’s faith can be weak and they fail all the time, so maybe both Mary and John the Baptist knew better, but they just lost their faith somewhere along the way.”
 I’ll grant that’s a conceivable rationalization.

 But it’s awfully convenient, too, don’t you think?
-Isn’t it possible that the reason each of these stories seem to contradict themselves is because at different times and in different places competing versions of the stories evolved with the end result that they didn’t agree with one another?
+Isn’t it more likely that the reason these stories seem to contradict each other is that at different times and in different places competing versions of the stories evolved with the end result that they didn’t agree with one another?
 If you’re personally invested in a perfect Bible, then that’s not an option.
 But if you ever allow yourself to step out of that epistemic closure, you might find that looking at these things differently makes them all make so much more sense.

 1. Word Biblical Commentary, Vol. 33b: Matthew 14-28. by Donald Hagner, Word Books, 1995 (p.850-851).